QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 .. _dynamic-programming-1:

-This is a version of the following linear-quadratic dynamic programming problem
+This is a version of the following linear-quadratic dynamic programming problem.

 Choose a contingency plan for :math:`\{x_{t+1}, u_t \}_{t=0}^\infty` to
 maximize